tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 Therefore, the state resulting from executing a proposed block, denoted a *candidate state*, should be kept in memory as a possible final state for that height.
-When `FinalizeBlock` is called, the Application should check if the decided block corresponds to one of its candidate states; if so, it will apply it as its `ExecuteTxState` (see [Consensus Connection](#consensus-connection) below), which will be persisted during the upcoming `Commit` call.
+When `FinalizeBlock` is called, the Application should check if the decided block corresponds to one of its candidate states; if so, it will apply it as its *ExecuteTxState* (see [Consensus Connection](#consensus-connection) below), which will be persisted during the upcoming `Commit` call.

-In bad runs (e.g., under network instability), Consensus might take many rounds.
+Under adverse conditions (e.g., network instability), Tendermint might take many rounds.
 In this case, potentially many proposed blocks will be disclosed to the Application for a given height.
-Indeed, by the nature of Consensus, the number of proposed blocks received by the Application for a particular height cannot be bound, so Application developers must act with care and use mechanisms to bound memory usage.
+By the nature of Tendermint's consensus algorithm, the number of proposed blocks received by the Application for a particular height cannot be bound, so Application developers must act with care and use mechanisms to bound memory usage.
 As a general rule, the Application should be ready to discard candidate states before `FinalizeBlock`, even if one of them might end up corresponding to the decided block and thus have to be reexecuted upon `FinalizeBlock`.